November 17, 2023

 For children and young people, feeling a valued part of a school community gives a sense of belonging.
 Schools that are working hard to build inclusive school communities where all students feel they can participate – none are marginalised – are protecting the mental health of their pupils.

 We all know how hard it can be to join new groups, to put ourselves forward in situations that don’t feel natural to us.
 And what’s natural about schools at the moment?
-Young people have been at home for almost three months, their interaction with their peers, if any, being mainly through the use of technology, through screen time and virtual classrooms.
+During lock-down young people were at home for months, their interaction with their peers, if any, was mainly through the use of technology, through screen time and virtual classrooms.
+This has resulted in missed opportunities during critical adolescent developmental stages to learn the skills to build positive and supportive friendships with peers and relationships with school and contributing to the increased mental health problems we are seeing in young people.

 For those going back into schools they’ve been at for years, the sense of belonging they have to the school community may still be strong, more so in students who have positive relationships with their peers and have an established friendship group.
-To some children, especially those in year 7, being back at school after lockdown may seem like a replay of the primary to secondary transition.
-Moving from primary to secondary, even without a pandemic, can cause stress and anxiety.
-It takes time for young people to find a sense of belonging in a new school: throw the uncertainties of lockdown into the mix and there will be higher levels of anxiety and stress in many students.
+To some children, especially those in year 7, may seem like a replay of the primary to secondary transition.
+Moving from primary to secondary, can cause stress and anxiety.
+It takes time for young people to find a sense of belonging in a new school and there will be higher levels of anxiety and stress in many students.

 Never before has there been a time when the mental health of young people has been more important to look after, if we are to reduce the risk of mental illness in young people now and in adulthood.